Skip to content

 nix-repl> module = den.hosts.x86_64-linux.igloo.mainModule

-Missing attribute: The context doesn’t have the expected parameter.
-Trace context keys to see what’s available.
+Missing attribute: The context does not have the expected parameter.
+Trace context keys to see what is available.